6 ways to cope with going back to school:

 School might be very different when you go back, and how you feel about it might have changed too.
 Whatever’s happening, there are things that can help you prepare:

-School work and exam stress
+School work and assessment stress

-There can be a lot of pressure to do well in your exams and get all of your work done.
+There can be a lot of pressure to do well in your assessments and get all of your work done.
 But there are things you can do when you first go back to school to make it easier:

 TIPS TO BOOST YOUR CONFIDENCE